 - Food hygiene rating system: Appeal form [RTF, 1.1MB]

 - Food hygiene rating system: Right to reply form [RTF, 1.1MB]

 Request a revisit following your programmed statutory food hygiene inspection

-- You can make one request for a re-visit following a programmed statutory inspection by us and you can make this at any time after the statutory inspection, provided that you have made the required improvements.
+- You can make one request for a re-visit following a programmed statutory inspection by us.
+You can make this at any time after the statutory inspection, provided that you have made the required improvements.

 - You must provide details of the improvements made with your request, including supporting evidence where appropriate.

-- If we think you have provided sufficient evidence showing that the required improvements have been made, and provided that a three month ‘stand still’ period has passed since the statutory inspection, one of our officers will make an unannounced visit.
-This will take place within three months of the end of the three month ‘stand still’ period or within three months of the request if this made after the ‘stand still’ period (if you were only required to make permanent structural improvements or repairs or to upgrade equipment, our officers can choose to carry out the requested re-visit sooner than this).
+- We will make an unannounced visit if we think you have made the required improvements, and if a three-month ‘stand still’ period has passed since the statutory inspection.
+This will take place within three months of the end of the ‘stand still’ period or of the request if tmade after the ‘stand still’ period.
+If you were only required to make improvements or repairs or to upgrade equipment, we can carry out the requested visit sooner.

-- The officer will give you a ‘new’ food hygiene rating based on the level of compliance that is found at the time of the re-visit - you should be aware that your rating could go up, down or remain the same.
+- The officer will give you a ‘new’ food hygiene rating based on the level of compliance that is found at the time of the re-visit.
+Your rating could go up or down, or remain the same.